Ircama/osm-carto-tutorials/_notes/how-to-contribute.md

 ...
 ```

-The title of the first shown page (*title:*) will be site main banner.

 Generally, a file named *homepage.md* inside the *_notes* directory includes the text of the home page.

 Subsequently to the home pages, all posts are listed.

+The title of the page (*title:*) will be site main banner.
+All paragraphs shall use second level titles as the top level ones (`##`).

+All paragraph titles automatically generates permanent links.
+Avoid modifying paragraph titles after publishing pages (end users could have already referenced the link in other sites) and avoid using links in paragraph titles (as they will be part of the automatically generated permanent link).

 ## Managing Posts